 The book was supposed to ship to backers sometime in February 2019, but like most Comicsgate books on IndieGoGo, it was late.

 A few days ago, backers began receiving their books.
 It was a Christmas miracle!
 Or was it?
-People began to complain on Twitter that their books were damaged.
-For some strange reason, the books were sent without any packaging.
-The back cover of the book was intentionally left blank so the backer’s name and address could be printed on it.
+People began to complain on Twitter that their books arrived damaged.
+For some strange reason, Mr. Hicks shipped the comics without packaging.
+He intentionally left the back-cover blank so he could print the backer’s name and address on it.

-In other words, the books were shipped like they were pieces of junk mail.
+In other words, Mr. Hicks shipped the comics like they were pieces of junk mail.
 Considering the quality of the art, that may have been appropriate.

-This shipping method is in complete contrast to what was promised to backers on IndieGoGo.
-This is what it says if you donate $20 to Jeff Hicks in exchange for a copy of Stealing Solo: A Captain’s Parady:
+This shipping method is in complete contrast to what he promised to backers on IndieGoGo.
+Here is what he promised backers if they backed Stealing Solo: A Captain’s Parady:

 You will receive a signed copy of Stealing Solo written and drawn by, Jeff Hicks.
 The book will be colored and lettered by professional talent and printed to exceed industry standards.
 It will be shipped in comic friendly mailer directly to your door.

-- The book was not printed to exceed industry standards.
+- Jeff Hicks did not print the comic to exceed industry standards.

-- The book was not shipped in a comic friendly mailer.
+- Jeff Hicks did not ship the comic in a comic friendly mailer.

-I realize the bar is rather low when it comes to keeping promises on IndieGoGo, but this seems to take the prize.
-Seriously, Mr. Hicks would have been more honest in relation to his IndieGoGo promises if he just bought copies of random Star Wars comics, signed them, and then mailed them in Gemini mailers to his backers.
+I realize the bar is relatively low when it comes to keeping promises on IndieGoGo, but this seems to take the prize.
+Seriously, Jeff Hicks would have been more honest with his IndieGoGo promises if he just bought copies of random Star Wars comics, signed them, and then mailed them in Gemini mailers to his backers.

 How did Jeff Hicks respond to the criticism?